I am…

 About Stefanie

 I believe we all need to be seen, celebrated, and supported to explore a full spectrum of life choices and personal power.
 This belief is what lead me to become a movement-based psychotherapist.
-I am honored to do this work because as I get to know my clients deeply, I am continuously inspired by their resiliency and possibilities, even in the face of adversity and hard struggles.
+I am honored to do this work because as I get to know my clients deeply and I am continuously inspired by their resiliency and possibilities, even in the face of adversity and what can seem like the impossible.

 Through movement and performance, I learned how to create a positive relationship with myself.
-I earned my BA in Dance and Theatre and formally danced in musical theatre productions off-Broadway.
+I earned my BA in Dance and Theatre and formally danced in musical theatre productions off-Broadway and plenty of community theatre productions.
 Through informal and social movement and improvisation, both nationally and internationally, I found community and internal sense of belonging.
-My passion for movement remains as such because it gives me a sense of freedom, acceptance, and joy.
-I also discovered that performing alone wasn’t enough, I wanted to help others explore the same joy for themselves so I decided to become a Dance/Movement therapist.
+My passion for movement remains as such because it gives me a sense of freedom, acceptance, and joy, and the power to tell my story.
+I also discovered that performing alone wasn’t enough for me, I needed to help others explore the same joy for themselves so I decided to become a Dance/Movement therapist.